rschristopher/rschristopher.github.io/src/saving/appendix/custom.md

 This section covers restoring from backups or handling lost keys.
 Use this in case of device failure, loss, or other issues.
 Test this process periodically.
 Customize with specific backup locations (e.g., "Contact Aunt Jane for Key 3").

-??? info "Identify the Issue"
+??? info "1.
+Identify the Issue"
-    1. Determine what needs recovery (e.g., lost key, damaged device, full wallet rebuild).
+    1. Determine what needs recovery (e.g., lost key, damaged device, etc).
     2. Gather all available [metal backups](../sovereignty/level-6.md) and protocol documents.
     3. Assess if the [multisig](../sovereignty/level-7.md) threshold can still be met (e.g., 2-of-3 with one lost).
     4. If threshold can't be met, proceed to full seed recovery.
     5. Document the recovery attempt.

-??? info "Retrieve Metal Backups"
+??? info "2.
+Retrieve Metal Backups"
-    1. Access your secure storage locations (customize: "Retrieve Key 1 from Uncle Bob").
+    1. Access your metal backups.
     2. Check tamper-evident seals for integrity.
     3. Transcribe seeds from metal to temporary paper if needed.
     4. Verify transcription accuracy.
     5. Handle backups in a private, secure environment.

-??? danger "Restore Keys on New Signing-Devices"
+??? danger "3.
+Restore Keys on New Signing-Devices"
     1. Acquire new airgapped Signing-Devices (e.g., same model as original).
     2. Enter the seed phrase from backup on each device.
-    3. Verify the restored wallet matches the original (e.g., check XPUB/ZPUB).
+    3. Verify the restored wallet matches the original (e.g., check ZPUB).
-    4. Regenerate any necessary data (e.g., export new XPUBs if paths differ).
+    4. Regenerate any necessary data (e.g., export new ZPUBs if paths differ).
     5. Destroy temporary paper notes securely.

-??? warning "Rebuild Multisig Wallet Descriptor"
+??? warning "4.
+Rebuild Multisig Wallet"
     1. Export XPUBs/ZPUBs from restored devices to the Transaction-Manager via [quarantine](../sovereignty/level-5.md).
     2. In Sparrow on Tails OS, recreate the [multisig](../sovereignty/level-7.md) descriptor.